stacks-network/docs/_develop/mining_enroll.md

 1. Integrate Blockstack Auth into your app.

+   Your application code can reside in a public or a private repository.

 2. Add your app to <a href="https://app.co/submit" target="\_blank">App.co</a>.

    Make sure you choose Blockstack from the Authentication list on the form.